daniel-kun/omni/README.md

 Update: 02.06.2015

-I have made progress in a prototype for the input architecture.
+I have made progress on a prototype for the input architecture.
 This is not trivial, but I might be able to show a small sneak preview soon.

 Update: 13.05.2015